cunkin375/SASE_Hackathon/README.md

 ## 💬 Elevator Pitch

-The first elephant-powered job search app tailored to college graduates.
+The first tusk-powered job search app tailored to college graduates.

 <!--
 Keep it short and sweet.
 What's the one-sentence summary of your project?